- Posted: Sat. 23 Jan, 2021

 Food technology/Nutrition, Nutrition, BSFP

-CARE International has scaled up its intervention in Karasuwa, Nguru and Yusufari LGAs (Yobe State) with the main objectives of reducing morbidity and mortality of the most vulnerable population and promoting protection amongst the whole affected community.
-The Nutrition Assistants will be based at the LGA performing on-going monitoring and support supervision, provide guidance to LGA partners on nutrition activities, assist nutrition officers in program planning and staff capacity building.
+CARE International has scaled up its intervention in Dikwa and Rann LGA (Borno State), with the main objectives of reducing morbidity and mortality of the most vulnerable population and promoting protection amongst the whole affected community.
+The Nutrition Assistants will based at one of the LGAs performing on-going monitoring and support supervision, provide guidance to LGA partners on nutrition activities, assist nutrition officers in program planning and staff capacity building.
 The Nutrition Assistant will monitor and support the performance of nutrition activities.
 Training of community based volunteers (Mother-to-Mother, Support group, PMCs), Supervision and Sensitization.
 The Nutrition Assistant will mainstream nutritional activities with regards to Infant and Young Child Feeding practices and other nutrition programs.

 Job Title: Nutrition Assistant

 Employment Category: Contract